chakrabar/chakrabar.github.io/_posts/articles/2017-11-14-dynamic-in-csharp.md

 # A quick glance at the dynamic keyword

-It's just a quick-and-dirty code demo, to show the basic usage of dynamic keyword and difference with other similar constructs.
+It's just a quick-and-dirty code demo, to show the basic usage of `dynamic` keyword and difference with other similar constructs.
 This does not cover any theories at all.
-Go to MSDN or other good resources that can give better explanations.
+If you're looking for more in-depth knowledge, go to MSDN or other good resources that can give better explanations.

 We'll also look at `var` and `object` to see the contrast.